siegeon/magic.lambda.scheduler/README.md

 occurs - Effectively giving you the most important features from Microsoft Workflow Foundation, without the ridiculous XML and WYSIWYG parts from MWF.

-This allows you to create and persist some functionality, for then to later execute it, as some condition occurs, giving you workflow capabilities in your projects.
+This allows you to create and persist a function _invocation_, for then to later execute it, as some condition occurs, arguably giving you _"workflow capabilities"_ in your projects.

 **Notice** - By creating your own `ISlot` implementation, you can easily create your own C# classes that are Magic Signals, allowing you to persist an invocation to your method/class - For then to later execute this method as some